U.S. House votes to decriminalize marijuana in federal law - NewsBreak

 The House defeated an amendment from Maryland Democrat Jamie Raskin that would have stopped federal agencies from making marijuana use a reason for denying a security clearance.

-The post U.S. House votes to decriminalize marijuana in federal law appeared first on Nebraska Examiner .
+The post U.S. House votes to decriminalize marijuana in federal law appeared first on Arizona Mirror .

 Comments / 0